becsun/SEI-Project-3/README.md

 <img src="readmeAssets/apiView.png" alt="weatherApi" width="500" />

+## :exclamation:Key Learning
+Communication is key when working in groups.
+This was made very clear to us when we were merging our work to the development branch.
+We definitely got the hang of things after our first set of conflicts.

 ## Future Developments
 There is a possibility of implementing an e-commerce feature where surfers are able to buy surf gear and also recommend it to other memebers.